 The High-Functioning Addict

 Not all addicts are homeless, and many are perfectly capable of carrying on their home and work lives without anybody even noticing that they are using illicit substances.
+These days you can get instant tests that reveal addictive substances, but you can hardly force someone to use them!
+Somebody that appears to be living a successful, satisfactory life may still be dealing with drug withdrawal symptoms, so it is important not to judge a book by its cover.
 It’s not easy to spot the signs that you’re living with a high-functioning addict.
 The strategies that they use to hide and conceal their behavior makes it even more difficult.
 These tactics include normalization, where the addict justifies their drug use by claiming to feel under the weather or stressed.
 Lying is also very common, so once you start noticing patterns of excessive drug use, such as the signs of benzodiazepine addiction, you’ll find that the addict will construct grandiose stories to justify the changes in them that you have spotted.
 If you’re suspicious of their recent behavior, look for empty pill bottles in hidden places, or empty bottles of alcohol.

 Spotting Cases of an Eating Disorder